TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 of latent state representations and transitions, we disagree that this makes the method technically unsound.
 Our goal is to uncover patterns that exist in this massive clickstream log data, which without a model are prohibitively expensive for instructors to discover.
+We view our model as a component in a human-machine collaborative system in which the computational techniques employed by the machine are applied to do what they are good at (namely, uncovering statistical patterns/trends) and the human effort is leveraged to uncover actionable knowledge based upon these statistical discoveries.

 > There are selective statistical tests performed which violate some basic
 > principles of statistical practice.

 We cannot adequately address this criticism without a clear articulation of exactly where in the paper such mistakes were made, and what the proper practice should be in those cases.
+We would benefit greatly from more elaboration on this point.

 > The issue of temporal grain size/resolution seems important, but is very
 > mysterious once the method is actually described.
 As it is sold, one would